Chapter 2, Part 3

 And you slept in a room with 5-7 other kids every night.

-I specifically remember the part where if a kid earned his way out, they could pick 1 friend to stay up and super Nintendo with allllllll night until you fell asleep AND you got unlimited pizza.
+I specifically remember the part where if a kid earned his way out, they could pick 1 friend to stay up and play Super Nintendo with allllllll night until you fell asleep AND you got unlimited pizza.